deremer/cachebox/README.md

 ## Geospatial Hotness!

+**Note that for geospatial to work, you must have maxDist and distUnit defined in your CacheBox config!**

 When data is geospatial, sometimes we don't need to re-execute a query if the location change is small.
 CacheBox (and mongo) make this easy.
-Just define maxDist and distUnit, then pass lonlat as one of your params.
+Just define maxDist and distUnit, then pass 'lonlat' as one of your params.

-Note: lonlat must be an array with 2 numbers, and in the format [ longitude, latitude ].
+**Note: lonlat must be an array with 2 numbers, and in the format [ longitude, latitude ].**
 While most people write it as latitude/longitude, Mongo follows the lon/lat spec.

 Now when you make a withdraw you'll get results within "maxDist" that match the rest of the params.
 Hot!

-*Note that for geospatial to work, you must have maxDist and distUnit defined in your CacheBox config!*